2023 African Games: African Para Games

 In January 2022, president of the International Paralympic Committee Andrew Parsons visited Ghana in support of the 2023 African Para Games which were also to be held in Ghana.

 Demonstration Sports

 MMA

 For the first time in the history of the games, Mixed Martial Arts (MMA) was introduced as a demonstration sport in the African Games.
 The event was conducted by Global Association Of Mixed Martial Arts (GAMMA).
 MMA athletes from all over the continent came to participate.
 Over a span of 2 days (11 and 12 March 2024) nearly 50 fights were conducted to finally crown the African Games Champions in their respective weight classes.

 The 2023 African Games MMA tournament included athletes from Benin, Burkina Faso, Ivory Coast, Egypt, Ghana, Libya, Mauritius, Nigeria, Sudan, and Togo.

 The final results of the 2023 African Games MMA tournament were announced by GAMMA on their website.

+Aftermath of the competition

+The 2023 All African Games were without controversies; however, the major talking point after the games is the African Games Audit.
+The Ministry of Sports awarded 55 single-source contracts amounting to over GHS2.7 billion without justification, this is according to the Auditor-General of Ghana.

+The ministry was responsible in organizing the event and providing sports facilities for the games.